 Our oven builder has lots of knowledge and skills, and his craftsmanship is a form of intangible cultural heritage.
-In order not to lose this, the Flemish government awards scholarships to pass on that knowledge in a master-student trajectory.
+In order not to lose this, the Flemish government awards scholarships to pass on that knowledge in a master-apprentice trajectory.
 Master Gerrit van den Dries and students Ante, Koen and Mathijs achieved such a grant.
 The master will pass on his knowledge of bread oven construction (and later also half-timbered building) to his students.
 The MOT supports this trajectory, by acting as a host for their building projects.
 Soon the museum will have a perfectly working bread oven.
 A win-win situation!

 Until the end of 2019 it's no longer possible to bake in this bread oven and therefore the MOT has to cancel all Bread-workshops.
 This long period is necessary to allow the clay to dry with which the oven is built.

 Visit the restoration site during Open Monument Day on Sunday 8 September 2019.
 A heritage worker from the province of Flemish Brabant will be present that day to give you his expert information.